andriyShevtsov/docker-certified-associate-questions/Orchestration.md

 `docker service create --placement-pref spread=node.labels.availability_zone --replicas 3 nginx`

 ## 13. Sketch how a Dockerized application communicates with legacy systems

 ## 14. Paraphrase the importance of quorum in a swarm cluster
+To make our swarm cluster highly available, we must use multiple manager nodes.
+Swarm managers use a consensus algorithm to maintain consistent data about the swarm state across all nodes.
+This algorithm requires that a quorum be maintained for changes to be made to the cluster.

+*Quorum:* The majority (more than half) of the manager nodes in our swarm.
+To achieve quorum, more than half of the total amount of nodes in our swarm must be available and communicate with the other available nodes.
+Remember if exactly half of our nodes are available, this does not count as a quorum.
+We must have more than half.

 ## 15. Demonstrate the usage of templates with "docker service create"

+**???**

 ## 16. Manipulate a running stack of services